EthanOConnor/streamvis/README.md

 - `--min-retry-seconds` (default 60): retry delay if the prediction was early.
 - `--max-retry-seconds` (default 300): ceiling when backing off on errors.
 - `--backfill-hours` (default 0): on startup, optionally backfill this many hours of recent history from USGS IV to seed the cadence learner and charts.
+- `--ui-tick-sec` (default 0.15): UI refresh tick in TUI mode; raise this on slow devices/browsers to reduce CPU.
 - `--no-update-alert`: in TUI mode, disable the bell/flash alert when new data is fetched.

 ## Configuration (config.toml)